noodlapp/noodl-docs/docs/guides/deploy/embedding.md

 ```

 In this example, the `<iframe>` tag has several attributes:

 - `width` and `height`: Set the dimensions of the iframe.
-- `src`: The URL of the Noodl sandbox to be embedded.
+- `src`: The URL of your deployed Noodl app.
 - `frameborder`: Set to "0" to remove the border around the iframe.
 - `allow`: Specifies a list of features that are allowed within the iframe, such as accelerometer, autoplay, clipboard-write, encrypted-media, gyroscope, and picture-in-picture.
 - `allowfullscreen`: Allows the iframe to go full-screen mode when the full-screen API is used.

-This example demonstrates how to add an iframe to your HTML document to embed a Noodl sandbox.
+This example demonstrates how to add an iframe to your HTML document to embed a deployed Noodl app.
 You can customize the attributes as needed to suit your specific use case or other types of content to be embedded using iframes.

 ## Micro Frontend